1. INTRODUCTION

 The permission for private entities to operate, on a federal level4, with products subject to sanitary surveillance corresponds to the Operation Permit (“AFE”), necessary to establishments that perform storage, distribution, packing, expedition, exportation, extraction, manufacturing, fractioning, importation, production, purification, repacking, synthesis, transformation and transport activities of drugs and pharmaceutical inputs intended for human use, cosmetics, products for personal hygiene, perfumes, household sanitizers and packing of medical gases5.
 Even though food is subject to sanitary surveillance, food industries and service renderers are exempt from obtaining an AFE.

 If the establishment also handles controlled substances or controlled drugs, as set by MoH Ordinance No. 344/1998, it is necessary to obtain a Special Authorization (AE) before Anvisa6.
+Licenses before the Federal Police, the Civil Police or the Brazilian Army may be necessary depending on the handled substances.

 On a local level, i.e. state and or municipal level, the licensing7 of the establishment that performs activities of health interest, as established by each local regulation, is required, food industries and service renderers included in this case8.